harrydshapiro/pagelayout/README.md

 Fragmenting the selectors like this would enable, for example, styling just for unselected tiles of selected rows, by using `.row.selected .tile.unselected`.

-There's no need for an exhaustive list of available selectors when great resources like [this](https://www.w3schools.com/cssref/css_selectors.asp) already exist.
+There's no need for an exhaustive list of available selectors when there are great resources like [this](https://www.w3schools.com/cssref/css_selectors.asp).
 I **highly** recommend that you familiarize yourself with selector options/tactics, particularly combining selectors using an [object-oriented approach to styling](https://www.smashingmagazine.com/2011/12/an-introduction-to-object-oriented-css-oocss/) and using [custom data attributes](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/data-*).

 ## Flexbox